nakshatra-bazukaa/Noted/README.md

 <img src="https://github.com/nakshatra-bazukaa/Noted/blob/master/SS/Screenshot_20200629-221733%7E2.png" height="360" width="250">
 <img src="https://github.com/nakshatra-bazukaa/Noted/blob/master/SS/Screenshot_20200629-221810%7E2.png" height="360" width="250">

-# What does this app do?
-It is an open source Android application that allows people to take notes.
-It have many cool gesture features to handle the created noted in a fun way, like swipe to delete and long press to restore notes from trash.

 # Contributions
 Contributions are welcome.
 1. Submit an [issue](https://github.com/nakshatra-bazukaa/Noted/issues) describing your proposed fix or feature.